 Testing is also available at many walk-in clinics and pharmacies throughout Rockland County.

-Dominican College has received funds through the CARES Act – Higher Education Emergency Relief Fund (HEERF).
+Dominican University has received funds through the CARES Act – Higher Education Emergency Relief Fund (HEERF).
 Read important disclosure information about the CARES act here.

 Below are links to the quarterly reports.